Concepts, terms and definitions

 The Rule Editor is a graphics programming tool based on the IBM Node-RED Tool.
 It connects nodes to a program (flow).
 For Climatix IC, intelligent preset Siemens function blocks are supplied with the Alarm Dashboard for intelligent alarm handling.

-Dashboard for active alarms: Overview of all active alarms at the tenant level, without the need to navigate through non-hierarchical plant lists.
+Dashboard for active Alarms↑: Overview of all active alarms at Tenant level without having to search through hierarchical plant lists.

 Focus and prioritize!

-• Sort by attribute and filter, e.g. Alarm priority.
+• Sort and filter by attributes, e.g. by alarm priority.

-• Filter by alarm types to filter out unimportant alarms and concentrate on alarm types.
+• Filter by alarm type to hide unimportant alarms and concentrate on important ones.

-• Select any entry to go to the overview on the plant level.
+• Select an entry and go to the overview on the plant level.

-• Note: Identical alarms are caused by repetitive occurrence and disappearance of the error state.
+• Note: Identical alarms are caused by repeated occurrence and disappearance of the error state.

-Dashboard for plant history: Overview on the plant level of all open and closed alarms, with alarm events groups by type.
+Dashboard for plant history: Overview on the plant level of all open and resolved alarms, grouped by type.

 Organize measures and research!

-• Each entry displays a plant with an active or closed alarms.
+• Each entry displays a plant with an active or resolved alarm.

-• Select an entry to go to the plant view the overview of active or closed alarms and any context, root causes, and comments.
+• Select the entry to go to the plant and view the active or resolved alarms and their context, the root causes and comments.

 Tenant-wide overview of alarms

-Errors and alarms are generally handled on the plant level, but an alarm overview of the entire fleet of controls is essential for reasonable analysis, diagnostics, and benchmarking.
-IAA offers this view.
+Faults and alarms are normally handled at plant level, but for a proper analysis, diagnosis and benchmarking, an alarm overview of the entire fleet of controller is essential.
+IAA provides this View.

-Whereas routines for reactions to specific faults are predefined by specialists, the inputs from users on site is essential to improving the routines or developing new ones.
+Whereas the routine for reacting to specific faults can be predefined by technicians, the input from users on site is essential to continuously improve the routines or to react to new developments.

 Alarm fatigue

 This is a widespread phenomenon.
-Personnel become desensitized when there are a lot of alarms and eventually no longer react is a proper manner to the alarms.
-IAA provides powerful filters and a priority tool to counter the fatigue.
+If numerous alarms occur, personnel become desensitized and no longer react appropriately.
+IAA offers powerful filters and prioritization tools to counter alarm fatigue.

 Alarm Dashboard terms